jSherz/things-you-should-learn-in-terraform/exercises/03_recovering-the-state-after-bad-changes/README.md

 ```

 In `main.tf`, we have Terraform code that would create the above topics.
 Let's
-import them, but we're going to get it wrong on purpose:
+import them, making a mistake on purpose:

 ```bash
 ACCOUNT_ID=$(aws sts get-caller-identity --query 'Account' --output text)